coercion-y-conversion-de-variables-en-javascript

 Coercion and Conversion of Variables in JavaScript

-In JavaScript coercion (sometimes called cast) is the process of converting a data type value into another.
+In JavaScript, coercion (sometimes called casting) is the process of converting a value from one data type to another.

 JavaScript is a dynamically typed language.
-That is, it does most of the type management work for us.
-But that does not mean it has no types (it does, just like all other programming languages).
+That is, it does much of the type management work for us.
+But that does not mean it doesn’t have types (it does, just like all other programming languages).

-Furthermore, JavaScript has been designed from the beginning to simplify type management.
-This includes the simplification of type conversion.
+Furthermore, JavaScript was conceived from the beginning to simplify type management.
+This includes simplifying type conversion.

-In fact, one of its features is that it sometimes tries to convert “extra” units, being very “creative,” leading to unintuitive situations for which it is criticized (¿unjustly?).
+In fact, one of its characteristics is that sometimes it tries to convert units “too much”, being very “creative”, and leading to unintuitive situations for which it is criticized (unfairly?).

-In any case, converting between data types is necessary on many occasions (and even more so understanding them, because as I said, sometimes JavaScript is overly creative).
+In any case, converting between data types is necessary on many occasions (and even more so understanding them, because as I say, sometimes JavaScript is too creative).

 There are two types of coercion in JavaScript: explicit coercion and implicit coercion.

-• Explicit coercion occurs when one converts a data type into another using a function or an expression.
+• Explicit coercion occurs when you convert one data type to another using a function or an expression.

 • Implicit coercion occurs when JavaScript automatically converts a data type (without being explicitly instructed to do so).